RuizTheRuler/RuizTheRuler/README.md

     - Here's my work-in-progress:

 ## 🤔 I’m looking for help...
 -  from anyone interested in CS education.
 I welcome any suggestions or contributions in any of my projects!!
 What are you working on?

 ## ⚡ Fun facts: ...
 - I am an indoor plant enthusiast
 - My Mastiff is double my size :heart:
 - I'm always cold... brrrr
+- I want to play in Git all day.... lol

 <!--